Shaykh Uways Jalayir: Rise to throne

+Great Jalayirid Shāhnāma, Tabriz or Baghdad, ca. 1370–74, at the end of the reign of Shaykh Uways Jalayir.

 Shortly after Shaykh Uways Jalayir succeeded his father, the old enemy of the Jalayirids, the Chobanids, were overrun by the forces of the Golden Horde under Jani Beg in 1357.
 Malek Asraf was executed, and Azerbaijan was conquered.
 Following Jani Beg's withdrawal from Azerbaijan, as well as his son Berdi Beg's similar abandonment of the region in 1358, the area became a prime target for its neighbors.
 Shaykh Uways Jalayir, who at first had recognized the sovereignty of the Blue Horde, decided to take the former Chobanid lands for himself, even as a former amir of Malek Asraf's named Akhi Juq attempted to keep the region in Mongol hands.

+Conquest of Tabriz (1358)

 Uvais conquered the area in August 1358, following a swift victory over remnants of Chobanids in a battle near Sitay mountain.
 In addition to Baghdad, he could now boast Tabriz as a large city under his control.
+Apart from a tumultuous beginning, Shaykh Uways based himself in Tabriz for the rest of his reign, until his natural death there in 1374, and made Tabriz the Jalayirid capital.

-He had certain problems with Genoese who tried to build a stronghold city's vicinity, which caused Genoa to boycott the region.
+Shaykh Uways had certain problems with Genoese who tried to build a stronghold city's vicinity, which caused Genoa to boycott the region.